richo225/portfolio-v2/content/articles/2023-05-05/index.md

 There are many more features we could add to this gem in the future:

 - Want to supercharge your gem and let users interact with other OpenAI endpoints using CLI arguments or flags?
-The [Thor toolkit](https://github.com/rails/thor) has got your back and can take your gem to the next level!
+The [Thor toolkit](https://github.com/rails/thor) has got your back.
 - Don't forget to add tests for the existing functionality.
 We all love a bug-free gem, right?
 - You can also use the existing bundler rake tasks for publishing to RubyGems.
-Will save you some time!
 - Finally, you can make your gem even more awesome by adding a CI pipeline.
 This will help you catch issues early on and ensure your gem is always in tip-top shape.

 I hope you found this article helpful, and that it inspires you to build and share more Ruby gems!
 If you're curious, the source code is available on [GitHub](https://github.com/richo225/ruby-chatgpt) and the published gem can be found on [RubyGems](https://rubygems.org/gems/ruby-chatgpt).